NCAR/rda-bufr-decode-ADPupa/configs/README.md

 Following is a list and description of the sample configurations.
 ```
 CONFIGURATION FILE               DESCRIPTION
 -------------------------------------------------------------------------------------------
-bufrupprair_config_Guide_user   A complete template with a description of the options and
+bufrupperair_config_Guide_user   A complete template with a description of the options and
                                  how to enter them

-bufrupprair_config_all          Retrieves everything from the input BUFR file
+bufrupperair_config_all          Retrieves everything from the input BUFR file

-bufrupprair_config_circles      Retrieves stations within a couple of circles of a
+bufrupperair_config_circles      Retrieves stations within a couple of circles of a
                                  given radius

-bufrupprair_config_gmeq         Retrieves stations inside a latitude-longitude boundary
+bufrupperair_config_gmeq         Retrieves stations inside a latitude-longitude boundary
                                  including the location where the Greenwich Meridian meets
                                  the equator.

-bufrupprair_config_elev         Retrieves stations within the specified elevation range,
+bufrupperair_config_elev         Retrieves stations within the specified elevation range,
                                  specified in meters

-bufrupprair_config_idl          Retrieves stations inside a latitude-longitude boundary
+bufrupperair_config_idl          Retrieves stations inside a latitude-longitude boundary
                                  for the Bering Strait region, on either side of the
                                  International Date Line.
 Note that this includes where
                                  the longitude changes from maximum west (-179.9) to maximum
                                  east (179.9)

-bufrupprair_config_US_def       Retrieves observations within a latitude-longitude boundary
+bufrupperair_config_US_def       Retrieves observations within a latitude-longitude boundary
                                  that includes the 48 contiguous United States

-bufrupprair_config_US_extra     Retrieves observations within a latitude-longitude boundary
+bufrupperair_config_US_extra     Retrieves observations within a latitude-longitude boundary
                                  that includes the 48 contiguous United States, and extracts
                                  some additional parameters

-bufrupprair_config_US_selpr     Retrieves observations within a latitude-longitude boundary
+bufrupperair_config_US_selpr     Retrieves observations within a latitude-longitude boundary
                                  that includes the 48 contiguous United States, and extracts
                                  some additional parameters at pressure levels between 800
                                  and 100mb.

-bufrupprair_config_wbb          Retrieves observations from SYNOP stations from the given WMO blocks
+bufrupperair_config_wbb          Retrieves observations from SYNOP stations from the given WMO blocks

-bufrupprair_config_wmo          Retrieves observations from the specified SYNOP stations
+bufrupperair_config_wmo          Retrieves observations from the specified SYNOP stations
 ```